WA Youth Theatre Company

 The National Trust of Western Australia manages Peninsular Farm and 70 other heritage places around the State on behalf of the community.
 They do this because they know that heritage enables us to explore our identity and our place in the world.
 We tell compelling and engaging stories from the past that connect with personal experiences and build understanding of the value of heritage.

 |Time & Location||

 Wed 24 Feb – Sat 6 Mar

 Wed – Sun 8pm

 Latecomers not admitted.

-Contains adult themes, coarse language, smoke or haze effects.
+Contains adult themes, coarse language, strobe effects and smoke or haze effects.